-All applicants who complete the admissions process will receive a letter of decision from their local division superintendent.
-Letters will be placed in the mail on March 9, 2018.
+All applicants who complete the admissions process will receive a correspondence of decision from their local division superintendent.
+If by mail, letters will be sent out on March 10, 2023.
 No information from the evaluation process will be available before this date.
-Students offered admission to MLWGS will be invited to "shadow" at the school and be given until March 23, 2018, to accept or decline the invitation.
-Alternate students will also visit.
+Students offered admission to MLWGS will be invited to "shadow" at the school and be given until March 27, 2023, to accept or decline the invitation.

-New students will register at MLWGS for courses on April 23, 2018, at 6:00 p.m.
+New students will register at MLWGS for courses on April 19, 2023, 6:00 - 8:00 p.m.